WinnieNg3210/JS_Project/README.md

 ## **Functionality & MVPs**

-In Oni Salyer, users will be able to:
+In Oni Slayer, users will be able to:
 * Start, pause and reset the game board
 * Navigate your character with the up and down key
 * Use space bar to fire your Wind Scar at the Onis